theo-michel/sandee/README.md

 # SANDEE - Beach Cleaning Robot
+# Disclaimer:
+This is the code for the Voice and grasping of the can.

+We are running the policy running a bash file that we put in our Lerobot folder because we couldn't make it work in code in time.
+The movement policy is in a seperate repo as it was running localy on the PI.
+We will add it soon !

 SANDEE (Smart Autonomous Navigation and Debris Extraction Entity) is a beach-cleaning robot built for a hackathon.
 It combines speech recognition, natural language processing, and text-to-speech capabilities to create an interactive experience while cleaning beaches.